sebranchett/ExoSPEEDY/README.md

 Please read doc_ver41.5.pdf.

-## Comments in the code

-The first step in adapting the code for exoplanets is to identify the flow of earth parameters.
-To this purpose, each subroutine is annotated with comment lines starting with the string 'C--IO x' where x is one of:
-- r - reads from a file
-- w - writes to a file
-- h - gets input from a .h file
-- s - sets a value in a .f or .h file

 ## Ocean Model
 The standard version of Speedy has a vertical slab ocean model, whereby the water columns cannot interact laterally with each other.
 The changes to the model in the ocean_modle folder make it possible for heat to diffuse horizontally through the ocean from the equator to the pole.
 This means that surplus incoming radiation can be transported to the poles by both the atmosphere and the ocean.